Gait Trainers and Standing Devices

 There is documentation that the stander is necessary for the user to be independent in one or more of the following activities of daily living in his/her home:

-The patient is unable to accomplish the above activities with their current DME device or equipment.
+The individual is unable to accomplish the above activities with their current DME device or equipment;

 Standing devices requested for vocational usage are considered not medically necessary.

-Powered standing systems or electric lift mechanisms are not medically necessary because they are a convenience feature.
+Powered standing systems or electric lift mechanisms are not medically necessary and considered a convenience feature.

 Gait Trainers may be considered medically necessary when the following criteria are met:

-There is documentation of the patient’s mobility limitation;
+There is documentation of the individual’s mobility limitation;

 The patient has the potential for ambulation;